-Women who are going through menopause experience a significant decline in their estrogen production, and according to research published in the journal, Hormone and Metabolic Research, estrogen is responsible for regulating a woman’s weight and metabolism.
-Therefore, when when estrogen levels drop, weight gain is possible.
+It’s this simple.
+Women who are going through menopause are experiencing a decline in their estrogen production, and estrogen is responsible for regulating a woman’s weight and metabolism.
+Therefore, when her estrogen experiences a dip, she could experience weight gain.

-While weight gain is common for women throughout their lives, especially around your thighs and hips, once menopause begins, you may experience weight gain around your abdomen and mid-section.
-This abdominal fat build-up around the organs is referred to as visceral fat.
+While weight gain is common for women throughout her life around her thighs and hips, once she begins menopause, she may experience weight gain around her abdomen and mid-section.
+Under these circumstances, the fat is building up around the organs and in the abdomen and referred to as visceral fat.
 Women who have visceral fat could experience dangerous medical conditions including:

 - Some Cancers

 - Heart Disease

 The first recourse for managing menopausal weight gain, even if it’s related to imbalances with estrogen, is staying active and eating well.
 Maintaining a healthy diet means avoiding foods that are processed, eating a wide variety of fruits and vegetables daily, drinking plenty of water, avoiding soda and alcoholic beverages, and including lean proteins and whole grains.

 Women can also introduce bioidentical hormone replacement therapy (BHRT) as a means of balancing their estrogen levels and maintaining a healthy weight.
 In conjunction with a healthy exercise routine and meal plan, women can use this hormone therapy as an effective treatment for naturally treating their menopausal weight gain.